stoplightio/spectral/docs/guides/3-javascript.md

 ### Using a Custom Resolver

 Spectral lets you provide any custom \$ref resolver.
-By default, http(s) and file protocols are resolved, relatively to the document Spectral lints against.
+By default, HTTP(S) and file protocols are resolved, relatively to the document Spectral lints against.
 You can also add support for additional protocols, or adjust the resolution.
 In order to achieve that, you need to create a custom json-ref-resolver instance.

 For example: